Last Updated on August 30, 2021

 Request an Application

 The first step you could do is request an application from every prospective tenant.
 You can get the application from your local real estate association or create one of your own.
 No matter which application you choose, you have to make sure that it covers everything that you need to from your tenant.

 The next thing and also one of the most important things to do is running a background check.
 It will give you a detailed report about the prospective tenant’s past There are a lot of places where you can get the report.
 However, most of them charge an investigation fee.
 The most common information in the investigation report is eviction history, criminal history, credit history, and various public records.
 You can order these reports using the tenant’s social security number.

+Totally free people search sites for a tenant background check are a rare commodity.
 Among the various website that helps with tenant background, check here are five of the best one.

 You can use RentPrep to check your tenant background.
 It only charges $18.95.
 You can also join their Facebook group, which helps the landlords with tenant screening.
 The Facebook group has discussions in Q and A form.